 On May 8, 1996, federal legislation H.R.
 2137 was passed, requiring state and local law enforcement agencies to release relevant information to protect the public from violent sex offenders.
 This legislation was appropriately named "Megan's Law."

 On September 26, 1996, similar state legislation was signed into law creating California's version of "Megan's Law," establishing strict registration and notification provisions for sex offenders.
 Upon release from custody, a sex offender is now required to register at the local law enforcement agency in their city of residence.
-They must provide not only residency information, but information about employment and type of car(s) they drive.
+They must provide not only residency information, but also information about employment and the type of car(s) they drive.
 Also, each sex offender must register annually within 5 days of their birthday and within 5 days of changing their address or employment.
 Registration must be done annually for the rest of their lives.

 What Determines Whether the Public is Notified

 Megan's Law authorizes, but does not mandate, law enforcement to release information to communities.
-However, agencies may notify the public about high risk and serious sex offenders who reside in, are employed in, or frequent an area.
+However, agencies may notify the public about high-risk and serious sex offenders who reside in, are employed in, or frequent an area.

 The Orange County Sheriff's Department has very specific guidelines and a strict dissemination policy that is handed down by County Council.
 The law specifies that there must be a balance between the privacy rights of the offender and the public's need to protect itself.
 A tiered classification system is used in the threat assessment of sex offenders.
 The assigned risk level governs how much information and where law enforcement is authorized to notify the public.
 The following are the basic classifications: